LesFerch/OldExplorer/README.md

 For some, it's just a preferred interface, but for others there are specific functional reasons, such as using offline files and folders or being able to set the folder type for an entire folder tree.

+Another reason is to get better performance, especially with folders that contain a lot of media files.

 # How to Download and Run

 1. Download the zip file using the link above.